R3V1Z3/breakdown/README.md

 ## What does it do?
 The framework provides:
-- a base projects that can easily be forked on GitHub.
+- a base project that can easily be forked on GitHub.
 - Markdown rendering function using MarkdownIt
-- Configuration through URL parameter
+- configuration through URL parameter
-- Preprocess and postprocess functions for special cases including tag_replace()

 ## What uses it?
 Several projects now use the framework: